khashiyousefi/dynamicReliabilityProtocol/README.md

 python serverDRP.py -i <server ip address>
 python serverDRP.py -p <server port>
 python serverDRP.py -f <path of file to send>
-python serverDRP.py -l <path of lower quality file to send {used only when reliability type is set to FEC>
+python serverDRP.py -q <path of lower quality file to send {used only when reliability type is set to FEC>
 python serverDRP.py -r <reliability type {RETRANSMISSION=1, PEC=2, FEC=3}>
+python serverDRP.py -b <bytes per DRP packet>
 python serverDRP.py -t <timeout - milliseconds before timing out waiting for an ACK>
 python serverDRP.py -a <retransmission attempts - number of attempts for retransmissions>
 python serverDRP.py -d <droprate {0 - 100} where 0=drop no packets, 100=drop all packets>
+python serverDRP.py -c <dropcount this will be the number of consecutive packets it will drop>
+python serverDRP.py -l <log information to a file 0=no logging, 1=logging>
 ```

 Retransmission Example: